 Let’s talk about the basics first.

 A filling is the most basic dental restoration.
 An inlay is used when the cavity is too large for a simple filling.
 An onlay is more than an inlay, but not quite a crown.
-A crown is considered more of a replacement tooth than a repair, and an implant is the most involved restoration when your tooth is beyond saving.
+A dental crown is considered more of a replacement tooth than a repair, and a dental implant is the most involved restoration when your tooth is beyond saving.

 So, what’s the lineup between a dental filling vs. the inlay?